AlexFangSW/Typephoon/docs/workflows/lobby_multi.md

 When the **last** user is assigned to the team
 - The server that made that action will send a delayed signal to the broker
 - The broker then broadcasts to all the servers
-- Servers received the signal will than notify frontend to redirect users to the typing page where the game will take place.
+- Servers received the signal will then notify frontend to redirect users to the typing page where the game will take place.
 - All cache related to "lobby" will be cleared

 ### Reached max queue time
 When the **first** user is assigned to the team
 - The server that made that action will send a delayed signal to the broker (Wait for max queue time)
 - The broker then broadcasts to all the servers
-- Servers received the signal will than notify frontend to redirect users to the typing page where the game will take place.
+- Servers received the signal will then notify frontend to redirect users to the typing page where the game will take place.
 - All cache related to "lobby" will be cleared

 ### All users clicked "Just start"